Helping Protect

 whether all surveyed sites in their area make the Wildlife Site grade.

-Additionally, the Teams help by looking after all information
+Teams help by looking after all

 on local sites, making it readily available for local use.
 By liaising

-with Fife Council's Planning Department and Environmental
+with Fife Council's Planning Department and Fife Nature with

-Recording Network (FERN) with this information, the Teams play an
+this information, the Teams

 important role in protecting sites against adverse development.

-To see where Wildlife Sites have already been identified in
+Wildlife Sites have already been identified

 Fife have a look at the MAP

-published by FERN.
+originally published by FERN.
+(Now reverted to

 |